Healthcare System Overview in the UK for Expats

 Emergency Treatments for Expats in the United Kingdom

-Emergency treatment in UK hospitals is free for everyone, but expatriates will have to enroll for the NHS number to get an appointment with a general practitioner.
-It is up to the GP to refer a patient for treatments from a specialist; however, the GP will continue to be the main point of contact for almost all cases.
+Emergency treatment in A&E departments and urgent care centers is free for everyone, regardless of immigration status.
+However, charges might be applicable if you are going for hospital admissions or need post-treatment care.
+To access GP services and referrals, expats should register with a GP and get an NHS number.
+It is up to the GP to refer a patient for treatment from a specialist; however, the GP will continue to be the main point of contact for almost all cases.

-Some of the best private hospitals are located in the United Kingdom and Central London.
+Some of the best private hospitals are located in the United Kingdom and in Central London.
 These hospitals mainly offer specialized care and services and are very expensive.
-People with international health insurance can certainly afford to go to these private hospitals; however, it is always better to use the NHS.
+People with Healthcare for Expats in the UK or international health insurance UK can certainly afford to go to these private hospitals; however, it is always better to use the NHS.

 Emergency Numbers in the United Kingdom